Pikterra32/Pikterra32/README.md

-/ Hi i'm Pikterra /
+/ Hi i'm Pikterra, i am a beginner programmer /

 / I'm learning C#, C++, Python and more ! /